I believe that raw feeding is the healthiest way you can feed your dog.

 Adjust as you go.

-Raw food is the healthiest way you can feed your dog, and 80:10:10 is a complete food.
-Therefore by switching to fresh raw food and away from highly processed dog food – you’ve already done the best thing you can possibly do for the health of your dog.
+Switching to fresh raw food and away from highly processed dog food – you’ve already done the best thing you can possibly do for the health of your dog.

 Just as we do with our hooman kids, we keep an eye on them and make portion adjustments if we need to.
 We don’t overthink it with our mini-hoomans.
 We try to give them as much fresh food as possible and know the nutrients they get will balance out over time.